 Reaction from Zimbardo

 Lead researcher Philip Zimbardo has tried to address these concerns.
-You can hear him do so in episode 69 of the APA podcast, “Speaking of Psychology“.
 The video below begins around 7 1/2 minutes into the video where you hear him address the critiques of the study.

 The key points of his response are: